GBaath/Portfolio/DustyDeliveries/README.md

   </tr>
 </table>

-Dynamic paramaters are exposed for use in particles systems so color, shape speed panning dissolving, etc. are to be set when using in a particle system.
+Dynamic paramaters are exposed for use in particle systems so color, shape, speed, panning, dissolving, etc. are to be set when using in a particle system.

 ---